Stay tuned for information on our Spring 2017 production!

-Webber Academy Drama program blends both theory and practice to create a hands on experience for students from grade seven to twelve.
-The program facilitates students to acquire knowledge of oneself and others by developing competency in communication skills though participation and exploration from various dramatic disciplines.
+Webber Academy Drama programme blends both theory and practice to create a hands-on experience for students from Grade 7 to 12.
+The programme facilitates students to acquire knowledge of oneself and others by developing competency in communication skills though participation and exploration from various dramatic disciplines.
 An appreciation and discourse for drama as an art form is promoted through field trips to theatre performances and course work.

 At a junior high level, drama is compulsory for all grade sevens and runs twice every six day cycle.
-As an introductory year, the program works towards developing confidence through creating a safe learning environment that promotes student participation.
-Both the grade eight and nine programs are optional.
-These programs further develop drama concepts.
-Grade eight primarily develops voice associated skills while the grade nine program investigates skills required for acting.
+As an introductory year, the programme works towards developing confidence through creating a safe learning environment that promotes student participation.
+Both the Grade 8 and 9 programmes are optional.
+These programmes further develop drama concepts.
+Grade 8 primarily develops voice associated skills while the Grade 9 programme investigates skills required for acting.

-Drama Club is offered to grade seven to nine students as an extracurricular program after school.
+Drama Club is offered to Grade 7 to 9 students as an extracurricular programme after school.
 Students interested in acting, stage management, technical theatre, prop development, and advertising can take part in running a full theatre production.
 Auditions are held early September for all positions.
 Open to all junior high students with or without drama experience.